DiogoGoncalves35/ESP32-S2-Air-Quality-Board/README.md

 ### PCB

 [This PCB](/PCB) has a very simple design, it's a 1.6 mm board with 2 copper layers, both connect to GND.
-Next version should have a better design, the microcontroler must be at one edge, or the GND pour needs to be removed under, it's a good practice when there is an antenna.
+Next version should have a better design, the microcontroller must be at one edge, or the GND pour needs to be removed under, it's a good practice when there is an antenna.

 <img src="/Images/PCB.png">